 At its core, social media isn’t as much about technology as it is about people and what makes their minds work.
-The psychological connection between social media and marketing is critical–perhaps more than ever previously thought.
+The psychological connection between social media and marketing is critical–perhaps even more than previously thought.

-The Who, What, When, Where and Why:
+The Who, What, When and Why

 1. Why is social media so addictive?